 Your emotional wellness reflects your ability to understand and deal with your feelings.
 Emotional wellness involves attending to your own feelings and thoughts, monitoring your reactions, and identifying barriers to your emotional wellness.

-Tips on Mental Wellness
+Mental Wellness Reflection:

-Tips on Emotional Wellness
+Emotional Wellness Reflection:

 - NIH Emotional Wellness Toolkit - Provides evidence-based tips for living well and improving your emotional wellness.